mtitus83/MMM-affirmations/README.md

 This module was developed with the assistance of AI technology.
 While efforts have been made to ensure its functionality and reliability, users should be aware of its AI-assisted origin.

+## Support Disclaimer

+Please note that this module is provided as-is, without official support from the developer.
+While efforts have been made to ensure its functionality, users should use this module at their own discretion and risk.
+Contributions and issue reports from the community are welcome, but timely responses or fixes cannot be guaranteed.

 ## Features

 - Retrieves random affirmations from the [Affirmations API](https://github.com/annthurium/affirmations)